 Procedure

-Participants finished 2 experiments individually in one session in following order: consent procedure, Experiment 1 (concept monitoring), optional break, Experiment 2 (switch prediction), optional break, language background questionnaire. optional feedback.
+Participants finished 2 experiments individually in one session in the following order: consent procedure, Experiment 1 (concept monitoring), optional break, Experiment 2 (switch prediction), optional break, language background questionnaire. optional feedback.
 All the participants chose to finish all the steps in their L1.

 Experiment 1: Concept monitoring

 Experiment 1 is a visual world paradigm task.
-In this task, participants were asked to sit down in from of a computer screen, paired with a keyboard, a mouse, and a noise cancelation headphone.
-During the experiment, participants were instructed to make a corresponding choice between two pictures as soon as they hear the audio playing in the headphone mention the one of the two illustrated items using the keyboard.
-After the instructions, participants completed the practice trials and when they felt confident to start the experiment, they can press a key to start.
-Each trial starts with a 250-ms blank screen with a cross in the center, visual stimulus appeared 1,250 ms before the onset of the auditory stimuli.
-Each trial ended when participants made a choice by pressing a key, and if no key was pressed, the program will move on to the next trial after 4,000 ms of the onset of the auditory stimuli.
+In this task, participants were asked to sit down in front of a computer screen, paired with a keyboard, a mouse, and noise canceling headphones.
+During the experiment, participants were instructed to make a corresponding choice between two pictures as soon as they hear the audio playing in the headphone mention one of the two illustrated items using the keyboard.
+After the instructions, participants completed the practice trials and, when they felt confident to start the experiment, they could press a key to start.
+Each trial started with a 250-ms blank screen with a cross in the center.
+The visual stimulus appeared 1,250 ms before the onset of the auditory stimuli.
+Each trial ended when participants made a choice by pressing a key, and if no key was pressed, the program moved on to the next trial 4,000 ms after the onset of the auditory stimuli.
 The choice and the reaction time were collected.
-No break was given until the end of this Experiment.
+No break was given until the end of the Experiment.
 Group A got List 1 and Group B got List 2 in this experiment.

 Experiment 2: Switch prediction

-Experiment 2 is a prediction task which aims to overtly test participants’ ability to predict language switch.
+Experiment 2 was a prediction task which aimed to overtly test participants’ ability to predict a language switch.
 The setting was the same as in Experiment 1.
-Participants saw two flags on screen, one of the US resenting English and the other of Spain representing Spanish.
+Participants saw two flags on screen, one of the US representing English and the other of Spain representing Spanish.
 The choice of flags is made regarding the country of residence of the participants and other philological considerations in order to avoid any possible extra cognitive cost during this online-task based experiment.
-The participants were instructed to choose a language as soon as they could recognize using the keyboard and once they hear a switch in language, they should switch their choice by pressing the other key.
-After the instructions, participants completed the practice trials and when they felt confident to start the experiment, they can press a key to start.
-Each trial starts with a 250-ms blank screen with a cross in the center, visual stimulus appeared 1,250 ms before the onset of the auditory stimuli.
+The participants were instructed to choose a language as soon as they could recognize using the keyboard, and, once they heard a switch in language, they had to switch their choice by pressing the other key.
+After the instructions, participants completed the practice trials and, when they felt confident to start the experiment, they could press a key to start.
+Each trial started with a blank screen with a cross in the center during 250-ms. The visual stimulus appeared 1,250 ms before the onset of the auditory stimuli.
 Each trial ended after 4,000 ms of the onset of the auditory stimuli.
 The choice and the reaction time were collected.
 No break was given until the end of this Experiment.
 Group A got List 2 and Group B got List 1 in this experiment.

 After the two experiments, the participant could take another optional break and continue with the Language Background Questionnaire where the linguistic background and Spanish proficiency was registered.